-Acute lung injury can be further divided into two patterns of injury: organizing pneumonia or diffuse alveolar damage (see below for more information).
+Acute lung injury can be divided into two patterns of injury: organizing pneumonia or diffuse alveolar damage.
 These two patterns differ in the severity of the injury and in the associated symptoms.

 Patients with diffuse alveolar damage can be very sick and may be admitted to the intensive care unit.
 In the intensive care unit, the goal is to support breathing as patients may struggle to get enough oxygen.
 This sometimes requires intubation, which involves inserting a tube into the trachea to push more air into the lungs.
 On the other hand, patients with organizing pneumonia typically have more mild symptoms and may be able to recover at home.

 Symptoms of organizing pneumonia can include dry cough, difficulty breathing, fever, and weight loss.
 When a sample of lung tissue is examined under the microscope, a collection of specialized cells called fibroblasts can be seen within the air spaces.
 Specialized inflammatory cells such as lymphocytes may also be seen in the alveolar walls.